mosaic-development-studio/white-fir/README.md

 `PORT=5000 npm run server` or if you're using fish `env PORT=5000 npm run server`

 ### Linting code
 To lint, use the command `npm run lint`.
-This will lint the JavaScript in your .js and .html files.
-It should also lint your .scss.

 ### Testing
 To create tests, make `*.test.js` files.
 For example, `modal.test.js`.  `Jest` will automatically test files with the `.test.js` extension when run.